ClickCease

 Walk through your house with a notepad and honest eyes.

 Write down everything that’s broken, outdated, or just plain ugly.
-This list will help you make smart decisions about what to fix and what to leave alone.
+This list will help you decide what to fix and leave alone.

 You can consider hiring a professional home inspector to give you the full scoop.
 They’ll catch problems you might miss and help you understand which issues are serious versus cosmetic.